dmiedema/best-practices/README.md

-If you can write a functional program beyond the complexity of a 'hello world' using these standards, then you have truly a master programmer
+If you can write a functional program beyond the complexity of a 'hello world' using these standards, then you have truly the a whole master programmer